kayserifserif/pronouns-in-politics/README.md

 # Pronouns in Politics

-A data research project for USC GESM-161 with Professor Dennis Wixon
+A data research project for USC GESM-161 with Professor Dennis Wixon.

 ## Research question